sudo-njr/vivae/docs/api.md

 ## Route Handler - `[server]`.use()

 The route handler defines how your HTTP server handles each path and it's assosiated method.
-It's structured like so:
+It accepts three arguments, the path, method and middleware.
+It can be structured in any way possible but is recommended to be structued like this:

 ```javascript
 [server].use(PATH, METHOD, MIDDLEWARE);